gvwilson/sensibleadventures/iffy/iffy.md

 He shrugged sadly.

 "What kind of tools?"
 Iffy asked.
-She had been about to slip away---as entertaining as it would have been to listen to someone try to con the Mrs. Sandhus, her uncle would almost certainly be awake soon, and she didn't want to leave Aunt Naggie to deal with his ire on her own.
+She had been about to slip away---her uncle would almost certainly be awake soon, and she didn't want to leave Aunt Naggie to deal with his ire on her own.
 But tools---that was worth a few extra seconds.